REGIONAL ACCENT REDUCTION: for African American Accents

 $17.95

-This program in David Alan Stern’s Regional Accent Reduction series teaches the non-Regional American pattern to those with African-American (Ebonic) Accents.
+This program in David Alan Stern’s REGIONAL ACCENT REDUCTION series teaches the General American pattern to those with African-American (Ebonic) Accents.

 Description